MangoButtermilch/Godot-volumetric-renderer/README.md

 - Create a cube and attach a shader material to it and assign the shader (using a 10 x 10 x 10 in my case)
 - Done

+## Note
+The shader has still some issues and is not "production ready".
+It's rather a starting point or inspiration for your own shader.

 ## Rough shader explanation
 This shader uses volumetric raymarching for rendering the clouds / nebulae.